Development Application Process

 Development for which a DA is required.

 Development for which a DA is not required.
 In this category there is two subsets being Accepted Development (ie.exempt) and Accepted Development subject to compliance with identified requirements (formerly self-assessable).
-The table below deals with the latter.

 The categories of development are demonstrated in the following diagram.